polterguy/magic-menu/README.md

-# hyperlanguage
+# Hyperlanguage

-An alternative input module for Phosphorus Five, allowing you to use natural language to control your apps
+Hyperlanguage allows you to create speech to Active Event associations, allowing you to control your Phosphorus Five apps using natural speech.